psholtz/Puzzles/ruby/mazes/maze1/README.txt

 + RECURSIVE BACKTRACKING MAZE +
 + =========================== +

-Class Maze implements a simple recursive backtracking algorithm to draw simple ASCII mazes.
+This script implements a simple recursive backtracking algorithm to draw simple ASCII mazes.

 Maze "state" is maintained in a structure called @grid.